PacktPublishing/Jupyter-Notebook-for-Data-Science/README.md

 docker run -it --rm -p 8888:8888 -v ~/code/jupyter-course:/home/jovyan/work jupyter/datascience-notebook
 ```

-You should now get a link to open Jupyter Notebook in your browser and work with the example code or create your own notebooks with the provided data.
+After everything is downloaded and started, you should get a link in your console to open Jupyter Notebook in your browser.
+The notebook should be connected to your local files including this git repository.
+You should now be ready to go through the example code or create your own notebooks to analyse the example data.

 ## Course Notes

 In the course a number of useful online resources are mentioned – you can
 find the links to all of them here.

-### Section 1: Getting the most out of Jupyter Notebook
+### Section 1: Jupyter Notebook Introduction

 1.1.
 Introduction to the course